lleballex/like-passwords-bot/README.md

-# ⚡ xPasswordsBot
+# ⚡ likePasswordsBot

-Telegram bot that will store all your passwords from any services.
+Telegram bot that stores all your passwords from any services.
 You can not be afraid, since all data is stored in ecrypted form.
-Only you can access it. **[Start bot](https://t.me/xPasswordsBot)**
+Only you can access it. **[Start bot](https://t.me/likePasswordsBot)**

 ### Tools: